SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 ![Check Deployment](./images/5.png)

-2. Give your new Function a new name like `cache-orders` and click `Create`
+2. Give your new Function a new name like `cache-orders` and click `Create`.
+Leave the default runtime as `Node.js 14`.

 ![Name Function](./images/6.png)

-3. Wait until the Function turns into a `Running` status.
+3. Wait until the Function turns from `Building` to `Deploying` and into a `Running` status as depicted below.

+> Status 1: Building

 ![Name Function](./images/7.png)

+> Status 2: Deploying

 ![Name Function](./images/8.png)

+> Status 3: Running

 ![Name Function](./images/9.png)

+In the Source Code you can now probably only see a skeleton main function.
+This function is very important as it will be called with any event that we have subscribed to from CCv2!

-# Exercise 3.3 - Subscribe the Function to Events and APIs
+# Exercise 3.3 - Subscribe The Function To Events And Bind To APIs

-1. In your Function view, go to the `Configuration` tab.
-There you should see the options to create Service Bindings and Event Subscriptions.
+1. In the `Function` view, go to the `Configuration` tab.
+Under this tab the buttons to create `Service Bindings` and `Event Subscriptions` reside.

 ![APIs and Events](./images/10.png)